 Getting a VoIP phone means opening up a package of communication features.
 A VoIP phone offers a rich set of functions that enhances your overall calling experience.
 For example, most VoIP services include call queueing and interactive voice response (IVR) features.
 By setting up a sequence for directing calls via queueing and IVR, you can automate the call routing process.

 This reduces holding and processing time for calls so you can promptly respond to your clients.
 These features are usually included in the initial VoIP offer, so you only pay the standard price.
 However, you have to incur added costs if you want more features added to your landline phone.
 You need to pay additional fees for call queuing or setting up a Private Branch Exchange (PBX) system for landline services.
-Overall, you get access to a lot more services at one go when you switch to VoIP.
+Overall, you get access to a lot more services in one go when you switch to VoIP.

 Another perk of upgrading to VoIP is the benefit of purchasing the best numbers for your business.
 VoIP service providers have options for international phone numbers, local and national numbers, toll-free numbers, vanity numbers, and shortcodes.

 And these calls are relatively cheaper.
 If you plan to do the same using a landline service, international calls from an office landline will cost double the VoIP call.
 Also, you won’t get much flexibility in choosing a landline number as you get with a VoIP service.

 3. More than just voice calls

-One of the best advantages of getting a VoIP service is opening up new avenues of interactions for your clients.
+One of the best advantages of getting a VoIP service is opening up new avenues of interaction for your clients.
 Most VoIP services provide SMS and MMS-enabled numbers, call conferencing, voicemail, and video conferencing options.
 If you set up a VoIP service, your clients can text you and drop voicemails easily.